Need Help or Found an Issue?

 Miller Twist Rule: Calculates bullet stability using the Miller stability factor (SG):

 • Stability Factor (SG): Indicates bullet stability.
-Values below 1.0 are unstable (red), 1.0-1.5 is marginal stability (orange), and 1.5+ is good stability (green).
+Two values are shown: base (standard sea-level conditions) and corrected (adjusted for your muzzle velocity and air density).
+Values below 1.0 are unstable (red), 1.0-1.5 is marginal stability (orange), and 1.5+ is good stability (green); the rating uses the corrected value.

 • Ideal Twist Rate: For stable bullets (SG ≥ 1.5), shows the twist rate that would produce the current SG value.
 For unstable/marginal bullets, shows the minimum twist rate needed for SG = 1.5 (good stability).